-Province at China virus’s center lets some companies reopen
+Province at center of China virus lets some companies reopen

 A foreign ministry spokesman expressed confidence the impact on China’s economy is “temporary and limited” and rejected suggestions companies should move operations out of the country or find foreign suppliers of components and raw materials.

-The impact of the epidemic on the Chinese economy is temporary and limited.
 The long-term sound fundamentals and “factors and conditions that support the high-quality development of the Chinese economy have not changed,” said the spokesman, Geng Shuang.

 His comments suggest official unease over suggestions that industries may want to further diversify their manufacturing to minimize risks.